pedaKrk/SkillsManagement/README.md

 # Skills Management
-This project consists of an Angular frontend and an ExpressJS backend.
+This project consists of an Angular frontend and an Express.js backend.
 Below are the instructions to set up and run the project.

 ## Prerequisites